villekf/OMEGA-doc/docs/source/selectingprojector.rst

 The fastest methods are projector_type = 1 or projector_type = 4.
 The first one computes the exact line of intersection length in each voxel using an improved version of the Siddon's algorithm.
 The latter is an interpolation-based projector, similar to Joseph's method, i.e. it linearly interpolates values after a pre-determined step-size.
 This step-size can be adjusted with ``options.dL`` and is the relative size of one voxel.
 I.e. ``options.dL = 1`` would use the length of one voxel as the interpolation length.
 Multi-ray version is also available, though recommended only for projector_type = 1.
 The number of transaxial rays can be adjusted with ``options.n_rays_transaxial`` and axial with ``options.n_rays_axial``.
 While projector_types 1 and 4 are the fastest, they produce lower quality images than projector types 2 and 3.
-However, you can compensate for this somewhat by using PSF blurring.
+However, you can compensate for this somewhat by using point spread function (PSF) blurring.
 This can be enabled by setting ``options.use_psf`` to true.
 The FWHM can be adjusted with ``options.FWHM`` and must include value for all three dimensions.
 Note that projector type 4 is OpenCL/CUDA only!
 This means that only implementations 2, 3 and 5 support it (note that Python uses only implementation 2!).